harness/developer-hub/docs/platform/get-started/cloud-marketplace-integration/google-cloud-marketplace.md

    ![](./static/gcp_pvt_offer_active.png)

-6. Reach out to Harness sales rep that assisted with the private offer to provision the product licensing.
+6. Contact the Harness sales rep that assisted with the private offer to provision the product licensing.

-### How can I purchase Harness products via the Google Cloud Marketplace Public Offer Flow?
+### How can I purchase Harness products via the Google Cloud Marketplace public offer flow?

 A Google Cloud Marketplace public listing refers to a software or service offering that is publicly available and accessible to all users of the Google Cloud Platform (GCP).
 When a product or service is listed as "public" on the Google Cloud Marketplace, it means that any GCP customer can discover, evaluate, and potentially deploy that offering within their own cloud environment.